USC first-generation students: Angel Jimenez

 USC celebrates first-generation trailblazers

-Students share messages of inspiration for others who seeks to be the first in their family to attend college.
+Students share messages of inspiration for others who seek to be the first in their family to attend college.

 November 19, 2024 By Greg Hernandez